chandrasekhar2039/react-to-do-app/README.md

 ---

-## procedure for viewing in multiple device
+## Procedure for viewing in multiple device

 - Make sure your devices are connected to a particular network
 - Then open up your browser and type _http://192.168.43.80:3000_